 The DSL ensures that the method for other members of staff or volunteers passing on concerns or information is always adhered to as consistency is paramount in ensuring that nothing gets missed.
 All records of concerns are followed up and clearly show what action is being taken as a result of the concern and the outcomes of this action.

-All documents will be retained in either the CPOMS or 'physical' 'Child Protection file', separate from the child's school file.
+All documents will be retained in a 'Child Protection' file on CPOMS, separate from the child's school file.
 It is kept secure with appropriate level of limited access.

 Supporting the child and partnership with parents